betheden/hebrew-grammar/content/particle_exhortation.rst

   Therefore listen\_\ **now** this
   But **now** hear this

-When used as part of a request, נָא is usually translated as "please" in English (or left untranslated).
+When used as part of a *request*, נָא is usually translated as "please" in English (or left untranslated).

 .. csv-table:: Example: AMO 7:2